marl/openl3/docs/index.rst

 Please cite the following papers when using OpenL3 in your work:

-[1] Look, Listen, and Learn More: Design Choices for Deep Audio Embeddings |br|
+[1] Look, Listen and Learn More: Design Choices for Deep Audio Embeddings |br|
-Jason Cramer, Ho-Hsiang Wu, Justin Salamon and Juan Pablo Bello |br|
+Jason Cramer, Ho-Hsiang Wu, Justin Salamon, and Juan Pablo Bello. |br|
-Under review, 2018. |br|
+IEEE Int.
+Conf. on Acoustics, Speech and Signal Processing (ICASSP), pages 3852-3856, Brighton, UK, May 2019. |br|

 [2] Look, Listen and Learn |br|
 Relja Arandjelović and Andrew Zisserman |br|